List of Rush instrumentals: La Villa Strangiato

 Live versions of "La Villa Strangiato" have often featured altered sections.
 For instance, on Exit...
-Stage Left, Lee sings part of a nursery rhyme over "Danforth and Pape" (the liner notes include a translation of his words) and adds a short bass solo during "Monsters!
+Stage Left, Lee sings part of a Yiddish nursery rhyme over "Danforth and Pape" (the liner notes include a translation of his words) and adds a short bass solo during "Monsters!
 (Reprise)."
 During later tours, as documented on Rush in Rio and the Blu-ray release of R30, a drum/bass vamp was inserted before "Strangiato Theme (Reprise)," over which Lifeson sang nonsense or made a stream of consciousness rant.
 The classical guitar introduction was either played on electric guitar or, more commonly, cut out altogether.
 During the 2010–2011 Time Machine Tour, the piece began with a polka rendition of "To sleep, perchance to dream," then transitioned into the original arrangement.

 The band set out to record the song in one take; however, it ultimately required three separate takes.
 According to Lee, "We spent more time recording 'Strangiato' than the entire Fly by Night album.
 It was our first piece without any vocals at all.
 So each section had to stand up with a theme and musical structure of its own."

 The segments titled "Monsters!" and "Monsters!
 (Reprise)" are an adaptation of Raymond Scott's popular composition "Powerhouse".
 Although the statute of limitations for copyright infringement had expired by the time Scott's publishers attempted to take legal action, the band paid some monetary compensation to him and his wife, feeling an ethical obligation to do so.

 In 2018, Lee said of the piece: